emugaya/rng-app/README.md

 # Rando Number Generation App
 The Random Number Generator Application is an Angular App used to generate 10 digit random telephone numbers starting with `0`.

 The application allows a user generate a minimum of `1` number and a maximum of `10,000` numbers.
-The user is able to dowload the numbers generated.
-The generated file has a summary as listed below.
+The user is able to download the numbers generated.
+The user is also able to see the maximum and minimum numbers of the list generated.

 ## Requirements
 - [`Nodejs 8.9.4`](https://nodejs.org) and above